Australian National Drag Racing Association

 The Australian National Drag Racing Association, or ANDRA for short, is a drag racing sanctioning body in Australia.

 The organisation was created in 1973 from a more drag racing oriented faction of the Australian Hot Rod Federation.

 Today ANDRA sanctions races throughout Australia.

-It also manages the Summit Racing Equipment Sportsman Series - the calendar for which can be viewed here. - and also sanctions group one racing at select events, for example at the 2019 Westernationals where Top Doorslammer and Top Fuel Motorcycle competitors competed for a Gold ANDRA Christmas Tree trophy.
+It also manages the ANDRA Sportsman Series - the calendar for which can be viewed here. - and also sanctions group one racing at select events, for example at the 2019 Westernationals where Top Doorslammer and Top Fuel Motorcycle competitors competed for a Gold ANDRA Christmas Tree trophy.

 ANDRA Champions

 ANDRA Drag Racing Series Champions

-ANDRA Drag Racing Series is made up of six group one classes which are all head ups pro tree drag racing.
+ANDRA Drag Racing Series is made up of six group one classes which are all heads-up pro tree drag racing.

-Summit Racing Equipment Sportsman Series Champions
+ANDRA Sportsman Series Champions

 John Storm Memorial Trophy

 In memory of the first National Director of ANDRA John Storm, is an annual national award to sportsman competitor who scores the highest overall points from all rounds of the Summit sportsman series.